La signature du silure.

 The Catfish’s Signature

+He thinks about his grandfather.
+About his silence.
+That silence he’s beginning to understand.
 The train pulls into the station.
-Mao grabs his bag.
-He tells himself he’ll speak less from now on.
+He stands.
+He tells himself he’ll speak less.
 Or differently.
 Maybe he’ll write.